agentsonar/agentsonar/docs/examples/manager-hammering-worker.md

 A traditional logging tool sees 50 distinct prompts and 50 distinct completions.
 It looks like productive work.

-A graph-aware tool sees one edge (`planner -> executor`) firing 50 times in a window where it normally fires 3 to 5 times.
-That's a structural anomaly.
+AgentSonar sees the same pair (`planner -> executor`) talking 50 times in a window where it normally talks 3 to 5 times.
+That's the kind of shift it flags.

 ## What you'll see in your bill